acolajanni/Signature_matrix_TabulaSapiens/README.md

 ## File Description:

-[Signature matrix constitution](/markdown/): The .html document describes the filtration steps before and after the permutaions steps.
-The figures are produced by the [*feature_selection.R*](/scripts/) script
+The [.html document](/markdown/feature_selection_v2.html) describes the filtration steps before and after the permutaions steps.
+The code to produce the figures is the [*feature_selection.R*](/scripts/Feature_selection.R) script (à ajouter quand il sera fini), in the same [folder](/scripts/) as the other scripts.

-The selected features for each comparison, from the broader selection to the final one are available [here](/genesets)
+[Permutation results](/results) contains the .csv with the permutation importance of each variable for the 50 permutation.
+The obtained features after selection for each comparison, from the broader selection to the final one are available [here](/genesets).

-All the scripts used to compute the signature matrix are [here](/scripts).

-Permutation results are contained [here](/results).

 ## Method description